rivercold/rivercold.github.io/_pages/about.md

 Before that, I gradudated from <a href="https://www.lti.cs.cmu.edu/learn"><u>Master of Language Technologies</u></a> (MLT) program at Language Technologies Institute, Carnegie Mellon University.
 I worked with Professor <a href="http://www.cs.cmu.edu/~callan/"><u>Jamie Callan</u></a> on information retrieval and web mining.

-Before comming to CMU, I earned my Bachelor degree from Beihang University.
+Before coming to CMU, I earned my Bachelor degree from Beihang University.
 I worked as a research assistant under the supervison of Professor <a href="http://www.thuir.cn/group/~YQLiu/"><u>Yiqun Liu</u></a> at Tsinghua University.

 You can reach me via emails:
 (Work) keyang.xu at columbia dot edu